 Independence of Directors

 In line with the requirements of the CBB’s HC Module, the Bank has put in place Board-approved criteria to determine ‘Test of Independence’ using formal requirements as specified in the CBB rule book and other relevant requirements as assessed by the Board of SICO.
-The purpose of the Test is to determine whether the Director is: ‘Independent of management, and any business or other relationships, which could materially interfere with the Director’s ability to exercise objective, unfettered or independent judgement; or the Director’s ability to act in the best interests of SICO’.
-Based on an assessment carried out in 2018, the Board of Directors resolved that the three Non-executive Directors of SICO met the relevant requirements of the ‘Test of Independence’; and accordingly, they were classified as ‘Independent’ directors and Committee members of SICO’s Board of Directors.
+The purpose of the Test is to determine whether the Director is ‘Independent of management, and any business or other relationships, which could materially interfere with the Director’s ability to exercise objective, unfettered, or independent judgement; or the Director’s ability to act in the best interests of SICO’.
+Based on an assessment carried out in 2019, the Board of Directors resolved that the three Non-executive Directors of SICO met the relevant requirements of the ‘Test of Independence’, and accordingly, they were classified as ‘Independent’ Directors and Committee members of SICO’s Board of Directors.

 Board and Committee Evaluation

 The Board performs a self-evaluation on an annual basis.
 The Board periodically reviews its Charter and its own effectiveness; and initiates suitable steps for any amendments.
 The Board also reviews self-evaluations of the individual Board members, Chairman and the Board Committees, and considers appropriately any recommendations arising out of such evaluation.

 Remuneration of Directors Policy

 The Board of Directors’ remuneration is governed by provisions of the Commercial Companies Law 2001 and the CBB.
 The Directors’ remuneration is approved by the shareholders at the annual general meeting.
 In addition, the members are paid sitting fees for the various sub committees of the Board.
 The Board’s remuneration is reviewed by the Nomination, Remuneration and Corporate Governance Committee as per the remuneration policy.
 Directors’ remuneration is accounted as an expense as per international accounting standards and CBB regulations.

 Board Meetings and Attendance